kumahq/kuma-website/app/_src/production/cp-deployment/multi-zone.md

 ### Set up the zone control planes

-For every individual zone an own cluster is required.
 You need the following values to pass to each zone control plane setup:

 - `zone` -- the zone name.
 An arbitrary string.
 This value registers the zone control plane with the global control plane.
 - `kds-global-address` -- the external IP and port of the global control plane.